 Meet with us on your reserved date at the Youngstown Air Reserve Station.
-The exact location depends on which week you attend, and that information can be found here.
+You will receive an e-mail with further location details.
 We will discuss the many opportunities and benefits that come with Civil Air Patrol membership, and outline items such as costs and training opportunities.
 We will also go over the different Senior Member categories you can join as, which are:

 If you decide that you want to continue, you can begin your training the next Monday night.
 You will not have to make a final decision on joining until your third week of attendance.
 During this time you will not be able to work directly with cadets until you complete Cadet Protection Policy Training after you join.